eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

-The following code is not necessarily related to the usage of QMEAN/QMEANBrane but rather reproduces a plot based on data produced in the last script (Fig4 in QMEANBrane publication).
+The following code is not necessarily related to the usage of QMEAN/QMEANBrane but rather reproduces a plot based on data produced in the last script (Fig. 4 in QMEANBrane publication).

 .. literalinclude:: example_scripts/reproduce_fig4_from_publication.py